baihelahusain/baihelahusain/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Drug Interaction and Side Effect Predictor ( Data Science Project) ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning TensorFlow...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Django, Data Science or ML ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: LinkedIn ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->